ejriffer/DATA-211-Final-Project/README.md

 Based on the above graphs you can see that a majority of the players from each recruit year do not progress past college.
 The year with the most 'allstars' is 2004 with 7.

+EXPAND ON DIFFERENT HIGH POINTS IN THE DATA

 ## Statistical Categories by Year

 The next step in my analysis was graphing the average of each statistical category by recruit year to see if we could determine which year had the highest number for each measure.